chanwooyang/Udacity-SDCND/T1-P5-VehicleDetection/README.md

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The code for this step is in `window_search.py` file.